mamun-apu/mamun-apu/README.md

 - 🔭 I’m currently working on ...
-ReactJs
+Java, pl/sql
 - 🌱 I’m currently learning ...
-Java, pl/sql
+System design
+- 🌱 I'm experienced in JavaScript, Typescript, ReactJs, NextJS
 - 👯 I’m looking to collaborate on ...
-Front-End development
+Full stack development
-- 🤔 I’m looking for help with ...
-Fullstack development
-- 💬 Ask me about ...
-JavaScript
 - 📫 How to reach me: ...
 Linkedin - @mamun-apu
 - 😄 Pronouns: ...
 He/His
 - ⚡ Fun fact: ...
-I kill bot!
+I like to kill bots in PUBG!